Zedruc/ATC24-Suite/public/help/phraseology/phraseology.md

 ### Initial Climb

 This tells the pilot how high he's allowed to climb without further instructions.
-If the SID he is on doesn't neither a Speed Restriction *nor* a Altitude Restriction (Or Vectored Departure), we simply say `Climb Flight Level 020`
+If the SID he is on doesn't have either a Speed Restriction *nor* an Altitude Restriction (Or Vectored Departure), we simply say `Climb Flight Level 020`
 *Otherwise* we say `Climb **via SID** Flight Level 020`
 SID is pronounced as one word, not S-I-D.